laminas/laminas-hydrator/docs/book/v3/naming-strategy/composite-naming-strategy.md

 # CompositeNamingStrategy

-`Zend\Hydrator\NamingStrategy\CompositeNamingStrategy` allows you to specify which naming strategy should be used for each key encountered during hydration or extraction.
+`Laminas\Hydrator\NamingStrategy\CompositeNamingStrategy` allows you to specify which naming strategy should be used for each key encountered during hydration or extraction.

 # Basic Usage